Embiid scores 36, 76ers overpower Mavs 113-95 with Nets next

 The Mavericks used most of their big men trying to defend Embiid but had no answer.
 Maxi Kleber picked up two fouls in the first two minutes and combined with Boban Marjanovich and Willie Cauley-Stein for eight fouls in the first half, when Embiid scored 23 points.

+“I thought he played in attack mode all night, didn’t settle,” Rivers said.
+“He felt like the last couple of games, he’d been settling.
+He was phenomenal in how aggressive he was.
+He made the right plays.”

-With the Sixers leading by 10 early in the third quarter, Embiid capped nine straight Philadelphia points with a 3 above the key before Seth Curry hit another from deep for a 72-55 lead in Curry’s first game in Dallas since his second Dallas stint ended in an offseason trade.
-Curry finished with eight points.
+With the Sixers leading by 10 early in the third quarter, Embiid capped nine straight Philadelphia points with a 3 above the key before Seth Curry hit another from deep for a 72-55 lead.

+It was Curry’s first game in Dallas since his second Dallas stint ended in an offseason trade.
+He finished with eight points.

 TIP-INS